Tentative Agreement Reached Between Union School Bus Drivers, First Student In New Castle County

 “We’ve been out here since about 5:30 this morning,” one driver said, “and we think it’ll continue [until] the company brings back something that we can accept.”

 About 50 bus drivers with First Student in Newark went on strike Thursday.
-The school bus contractor handles 26 routes for the district, leaving many students and families without transportation to and from school Thursday morning.READ MORE: District Attorney Larry Krasner Walks Back 'Inarticulate' Comment Philadelphia Doesn't 'Have A Crisis Of Violence'
+The school bus contractor handles 26 routes for the district, leaving many students and families without transportation to and from school Thursday morning.READ MORE: Pizza Shop Employee Shoots Would-Be Robber In Face In Spring Garden, Police Say

 Drivers walked off the job demanding better pay, health care benefits and improved working conditions.